 ATTENDANCE POLICY: Your registration in this course indicates your willingness to participate fully.
 As this is an online course, you may progress through the modules at your own pace, within the week-long time frame of the assigned modules.
-Participation is gauged during discussion boards (which count as part of the overall grade).
+Participation is gauged during discussion (which count as part of the overall grade).
 Withdrawal from this course must be during the normal add/drop window designated by UF.

 QUIZ/EXAM POLICY: Quizzes and projects are intended to provide the student with opportunities to excel.
 Grades will be based on timed open-book quizzes, projects, participation in discussion threads, and the final timed, open-book exam.
 The final exam is cumulative and occurs the last week of the course.
 You may inquire about quiz and exam grades for 48 hours following the return of grades for that quiz or exam; feedback should be pertinent to the learning objectives at that time.
 I will regrade the entire exam/quiz/assignment, not just the question indicated.
+I am human, and as such occasionally make a mistake in writing a question or developing an assessment in Canvas; if during assessment evaluation I determine a question is overly complicated or in error, I will curve the assessment, giving full credit to all students for that question.
 MAKE-UP POLICY: Quizzes and projects have a window in which they must be completed.
 Emergencies do happen, and if they will impact your participation in any graded opportunity, you must contact the instructor by email within 24 hours of the quiz/exam/project due date and time.
 Make-up quizzes may be allowed at the discretion of the instructor in such circumstances.
 Power outages, computer problems, and software glitches may occur, even under the best of circumstances.
 In order to allow yourself plenty of time to work around these unforeseen technological issues, do not wait until the last minute to complete assignments or assessments at the end of each module!
 Make-up for the final exam will be granted only under extreme situations and may require documentation such as a doctor's note.
-However, you may take the final exam early, with the instructor's permission.
-Consult the instructor at least one week prior to the scheduled exam to request this option.
-The live discussions require attendance and participation of the students and instructor.
-As such, makeup will not be possible for live discussions.
+However, you may take the final exam up to one week early, with the instructor's permission.
+Consult the instructor at least two weeks prior to the scheduled exam to request this option.